Dairy Testing Market

 Asia Pacific

-Asia Pacific represents an estimated 22% share of the global dairy testing market.
+Asia Pacific represents an estimated 22% share of the dairy testing market.
 Rapid growth in dairy consumption, particularly in China, India, Japan, and Southeast Asia, is driving demand for comprehensive testing services.
 Increasing government focus on food safety, expanding organized retail sectors, and rising consumer awareness of dairy quality are supporting strong market growth in the region.

 Middle East and Africa